MobilityData/gbfs-validator/README.md

 Open `localhost:8080` on your browser

 # Acknowledgements
-This project is based on a project created by Pierrick Paul at [fluctuo](https://fluctuo.com/).
+This project was originally created by Pierrick Paul at [fluctuo](https://fluctuo.com/) - MobilityData started to maintain the project in September 2021.